Regional Tourism Bushfire Recovery Grants

 The Program has two funding streams which, together, will support events, concerts, festivals and visitor attractions in fire affected regions to assist with recovery efforts and encourage international and domestic visitors to come back to the regions.

 Applications for the Program are now closed.
 Information on grants awarded can be viewed at grants.gov.au and searching by GO3689 for Stream 1, and GO3955 for Stream 2.

 More information on the Commonwealth Bushfire Relief and Recovery Funding.

-Stream 1 applicants are Local Government Authorities and Regional Tourism Organisations operating in Local Government Areas activated by state or territory governments for Disaster Recovery Funding Arrangements (DRFA) assistance for the 2019-2020 fire season.
-These entities are listed in Annexure A in the guidelines.
+Stream 1 – Applicants are Local Government Authorities and Regional Tourism Organisations operating in Local Government Areas activated by state or territory governments for Disaster Recovery Funding Arrangements (DRFA) assistance for the 2019–20 fire season.

 Stream 2 – Applicants are Local Government Authorities and Regional Tourism Organisations operating in Local Government Areas activated by state or territory governments for DRFA assistance during the 2019–20 fire season and which are declared Category D.

 The Two Streams

 Stream 1 – Will support smaller-scale events (including the promotion of these events), concerts, festivals and/or other visitor attractions such as art installations and tourist walks.
 Applicants may apply for more than one grant in this stream, up to a total value of $30,000 per applicant.
 Applications will be assessed as they are received.